 Some units come in one standard size (12” x 15”); this is ideal for most breeds.
 Larger birds may not be able to squeeze through smaller holes!

-A typical coop door can weigh 4KG, however, an aluminum counterpart, measuring the same size, will be 0.3KG.
-Typically, cheaper automatic openers will raise and lower doors of up to 1KG in weight.
+Typically, a cheaper automatic door opener will raise and lower doors by up to 1KG in weight.
 Better, more robust motors will raise a 4KG coop door and not strain themselves.

 Common Problems with Automatic Coop Doors

-Whilst researching automatic coop doors, and having used them for several years, you will find common problem areas with specific units or brands:
+Whilst researching automatic coop doors and having used them for several years, you will find common problem areas with specific units or brands:

 - Avoid gravity lowered doors and always purchase a motorized raise and lower door.
 Gravity lowered doors can cause harm and stress to your hens if they get trapped.

-- Avoid cheap, poorly manufactured automatic coop doors, this can result in electric issues and potentially your coop remaining open to predators if the door fails.
+- Avoid cheap, poorly manufactured automatic coop doors; this can result in electric issues and potentially your coop remaining open to predators if the door fails.

-- If you live in areas where the temperature can regularly drop below freezing, it’s best to avoid using these mechanisms as they can simply freeze and refuse to run.
+- If you live in areas where the temperature can regularly drop below freezing, it’s best to avoid using these mechanisms as they can freeze and refuse to run.

 Automatic Chicken Coop Doors 101 Summary Table

-•Battery (Typically 4 x AAs)
+- Battery (Typically 4 x AAs)

-- We recommend battery power to prevent against power outages and solar failures.
+- We recommend battery power to prevent power outages and solar failures.
 Battery power should last between 6-9 months and should have a low battery indicator.

 - Light Sensor Based

-- A timer-based mechanism for opening and closing the coop door which can be adjusted based on daylight and days is the best option.
-Light sensors, even if they are adjustable, can fail too often due to cloudy days, shade and changes in the atmosphere.
+- A timer-based mechanism for opening and closing the coop door, which you can adjust based on daylight and days, is the best option.
+Even if they are adjustable, light sensors can often fail due to cloudy days, shade, and changes in the atmosphere.
 Opening MechanismMotorized lift and close

-•Motorized lift and gravity close
+- Motorized lift and gravity close

-- Select a motorized lift and close unit; ideally with an electric eye to prevent lowering jams or your hens being trapped in the door.
-Ideally, include a positive stop with a small lip to prevent against predator intrusion.|
+- Select a motorized lift and close the unit, ideally with an electric eye, to prevent lowering jams or your hens from being trapped in the door.
+Ideally, include a positive stop with a small lip to prevent predator intrusion.
+Door Weight1KG

 - Typically, cheaper units will lift doors of up to 1KG in weight.
-Better, more robust units, will easily raise a 4KG coop door.
+Better, more robust units will easily raise a 4KG coop door.
 You can always use an aluminum door to reduce the load on the motor.Installation TypeControl Box

-•Combination Unit (Control Box and Door)
+- Combination Unit (Control Box and Door)

-It’s advisable to purchase the combination unit to prevent against poor installation and an over-worked motor due to an excessively heavy door.|
+It’s advisable to purchase the combination unit to prevent poor installation and an over-worked motor due to a cumbersome door.

-If you are the inventive sort and have made your own automatic door, please tell us about it, we love hearing from you.
-Or if you have any experience with automatic chicken coop doors, let us know in the comments section below…
+If you are the inventive sort and have made your own automatic door, please tell us about it; we love hearing from you.
+Or, if you have any experience with automatic chicken coop doors, let us know in the comments section below…